andreasocano/sundown-boulevard-booking/.wiki/GettingStarted.md

 The website uses `HttpClient` to call the API.
 On local development environments it threw a certificate error on a machine where a *localhost* certificate wasn't added the trusted certificate store.
 A workaround has been implemented in the form of a `HttpClientHandler` that allows the request to be sent in the event of a certificate error.
 This should only be used on local development environments.

+## Common issues & resolutions

+## Q. System.IO.DirectoryNotFoundException: Could not find a part of the path 'my-solution-path\SundownBoulevard.Booking.Website\bin\roslyn\csc.exe'.

+I just cloned down the solution but upon running it I get the above error.

+Go to Package Management Console.

+- Set `SundownBoulevard.Booking.Website` as the default project
+- Run `Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r` as per [this answer on stackoverflow](https://stackoverflow.com/questions/32780315/could-not-find-a-part-of-the-path-bin-roslyn-csc-exe)